Canon SX710 vs Fujifilm X-T2

 Studio photographers will appreciate that the Fujifilm X-T2 (unlike the SX710) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the SX710 and the X-T2 have been discontinued, but can regularly be found used on eBay.
+Both the SX710 and the X-T2 have been discontinued, but can regularly be found used on ebay.
 The SX710 was replaced by the Canon SX720, while the X-T2 was followed by the Fujifilm X-T3 .
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the SX710 and X-T2 can be found, respectively, in the Canon SX710 Manual (free pdf) or the online Fujifilm X-T2 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon SX710 and the Fujifilm X-T2?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.